 The program is currently offered on a full-time basis, which typically involves five semesters including the summer semester between the two full academic years.
 Students may elect longer residencies for the purpose of obtaining additional academic, clinical or research experience.

-Courses are chosen in consultation with the student's academic advisor from the core courses, clinical practica, elective courses and other offerings listed in the University's graduate catalog.
+Courses are chosen in consultation with the student's academic advisor from the core courses, clinical practicum, elective courses and other offerings listed in the University's graduate catalog.
 Additionally, coursework from other departments and schools within the University is also available (e.g., psychology, education, nursing).

 In addition, successful completion of either comprehensive examinations or thesis research is a requirement of the program.